pesar12/catopia-bot1/README.md

 if you got error `Invalid ConstructorId` try to run this ```npm i telegram@2.22.2```

-To configure Pet Companion, check on file `config/config.js` , change the `COMPANION` to whatever companion you want to focus (it will buy chest and choose that companion, and upgrade all pet received)

 ## CONTRIBUTE

 Feel free to fork and contribute adding more feature thanks.